Blurro/3NX-Plugin-DevKit/readme.md

 The active `boot.firm` file must have its matching `boot.3nr` repair data available so host references inside installed plugins can be resolved.
 This is renamed to something identifiable allowing fastboot firm switching compatibility.

-## Status

-3NX SysPlugins are currently an experimental extension to Nexus3DS and are under active development.
+3NX Sysplugins are currently an experimental extension to Nexus3DS and are under active development.